BOYNTON BEACH & BOCA RATON

 All-resin: These dental crowns are comparatively cheaper than their all-porcelain and all-ceramic counterparts; however, they are susceptible to breakage and chipping.

 Temporary: These crowns are fabricated quickly in the dentist’s office using acrylic-based materials or stainless-steel.
 These, however, are only used to protect the tooth from breakage till the permanent crown is sent over from the lab where it is constructed.
 At Somi Dental Group we make and install the temporary crowns, as soon as they are done with the dental work, which takes only a few minutes.

 WHAT ARE THE STEPS REQUIRED TO INSTALL DENTAL CROWNS?

 Before applying the crown, the dentist will need to prepare the tooth so that it can hold the crown, properly.
 To do this, the dentist will anesthetize the gum tissues around the tooth and file down the tooth to smoothen the chewing surface so that the crown can be easily cemented to it.
-If your tooth has suffered considerable decay and has lost a substantial portion of its structure, then the dentist will apply some filling material to help build up the missing tooth so that it can support the crown.
+If your tooth has suffered considerable decay and has lost a substantial portion of its structure, then our Boynton Beach dental crowns expert will apply some filling material to help build up the missing tooth so that it can support the crown.

 FINAL STEPS AFTER TOOTH RESHAPING